CRE FinOps Blog

 Read PostLease Abstraction Software Comparison: AI Tools for CAM Clause Extraction

-The right question when comparing lease abstraction software isn't 'which tool has the best AI?'
-It's 'which tool handles the CAM provisions that actually drive your billing decisions — and flags when it's uncertain?'
+The right question when comparing lease abstraction software is not 'which tool has the best AI?'
+It is: which tool handles the CAM provisions that drive your billing decisions and flags when it is uncertain?

 Read PostHow to Evaluate Lease Accounting Software for CAM Reconciliation